Exploration noise for learning linear-quadratic mean field games: Theoretical results

 \subsubsection{Approximate Nash equilibrium formed by the solution of the MFG with common noise}

-We first prove (which is easier) that the solution of the MFG with common noise forms an approximate Nash equilibrium of the game without common noise.
-In order to do so, we call ${\boldsymbol \alpha}^\star$ the equilibrium strategy of the MFG with an $\varepsilon$ common noise, as given by Remark \ref{re:BSDE:h}.
-Then
+We first prove (which is easier) that the solution of the $p$-discrete MFG with common noise (as defined in the statement of Theorem \ref{main:thm:2} and in \eqref{eq:mfg:p:1}--\eqref{eq:mfg:p:2}) forms an approximate Nash equilibrium of the game without common noise.
+In order to do so, we recall from \eqref{eq:mfg:p:3} that $ {\boldsymbol \alpha}^{(p),\star}$ is the equilibrium strategy of the $p$-discrete MFG associated with the cost functional \eqref{eq:mfg:p:1} and that the optimal trajectory is given by \eqref{eq:mfg:p:3:bbis}.